 Is West Nile Virus from grouse a risk to humans and other species?

 Grouse do not infect other species.
 The virus is spread by the bite of an infected mosquito.
-The PGC lab study showed that the virus did not pass from grouse to grouse kept in direct contact with one another.
+The Game Commission lab study showed that the virus did not pass from grouse to grouse kept in direct contact with one another.
 This indicates that a sick grouse is not likely to pass the virus to another animal, though animals inhabiting the same area may be vulnerable to WNV+ mosquitoes that inhabit that area.